-During the tourist season (April through September), you'll begin to notice increases in gasoline prices.
-The same holds true for hotel/motel prices.
+During the tourist season (April through September), you'll begin to notice increases in gasoline, as well as hotel/motels.
 From August through September, the entire Rapid City area sees a multitude of visitors.
 They come for the Central States Fair and for the world famous Sturgis Motorcycle Rally.
-Both of these events draw large crowds which can fill our local motels and hotels.
-All personnel PCSing into the area during this peak tourist season need to ensure Lodging (TLF) or hotel/motel reservations are confirmed.
+Both of these events draw large crowds which can fill our local motels and hotels, and raise rates substantially .
+All personnel PCSing into the area during this peak tourist season need to ensure Lodging (TLF) or hotel/motel reservations, and cost are confirmed.

 Defense Service Network (DSN) Dialing Instructions

 The DSN is the provider of long-distance communications service for the Department of Defense (DoD).
 Every installation has a special DSN number and the numbers vary by world-wide location.
 In order to place a call using DSN, the caller must be using a military phone on an installation.
 Cell phones cannot dial DSN numbers.
 When dialing a DSN number from a United States installation to another United States installation, it is unnecessary to dial the DSN 312 area code.
 When dialing a DSN number to/from overseas locations, the DSN area code of 312 must be included.
-The operator can be reached at commercial (605) 385-1000.
 Please note that long distance/cell phone charges may be incurred.